Nobel Prize In Medicine Is Awarded To 3 Americans For Work On Circadian Rhythm

 Our biological clock helps to regulate sleep patterns, feeding behavior, hormone release and blood pressure #NobelPrize pic.twitter.com/NgL7761AFE— The Nobel Prize (@NobelPrize) October 2, 2017

-Last year's winner was Japanese biologist Yoshinori Ohsumi of the Tokyo Institute of Technology, who was recognized "for his discoveries about 'autophagy' — a fundamental process cells use to degrade and recycle parts of themselves," as NPR's Rob Stein reported.
+Last year's winner was Japanese biologist Yoshinori Ohsumi of the Tokyo Institute of Technology, who was recognized "for his discoveries about "autophagy — a fundamental process cells use to degrade and recycle parts of themselves," as NPR's Rob Stein reported.